-Such a system is unproven, but we are excited to test a live on-chain governance mechanism to hopefully make progress on unique identity as well as in anticipation of using it in our lending protocol.
+Such a system is unproven, but we are excited to test a live on-chain governance mechanism to hopefully make progress on unique identity.

 ⚠️ Please be mindful that the Humanity smart contracts are in a pre-alpha state and may contain bugs or faulty incentives that result in loss of funds.
 This is not an investment opportunity.
 Please do not participate with the expectation of profit. ⚠️